grafana/k6-docs/docs/sources/next/javascript-api/k6-metrics/trend/_index.md

 ---
 title: 'Trend'
-excerpt: 'Trend is an object for representing a custom metric that allows for calculating different statistics on the added values (min, max, average or percentiles)'
+description: 'Trend is an object for representing a custom metric that allows for calculating different statistics on the added values (min, max, average or percentiles)'
 weight: 73
 weight: 73
 ---